a-lemonnier/Simple_HFS/README.md

          --I int/int  (required).
          --J0 int/int (required).
          --F0 int/int I⊗J0 (required).
+         --A0 real    A-HFS constant of the level
+         --B0 real    B-HFS constant of the level

-The non-mandatory format int/int means p/q, ∀(p,q) ∈ N ⨯ ½N.
+The mandatory format int/int means p/q, ∀(p,q) ∈ N ⨯ 2N.

 HFS shift is computed with the first order perturbation theory since coupling between magnetic field of electronic cloud and nucleus momentum is weak.
-Wigner 6j is used to facilitate the manipulation of spherical harmonics in the matrix elements computation.
+Wigner 6j symbols are used to facilitate the manipulation of spherical harmonics in the matrix elements computation.

+A and B are independent from F: A=A(2S+1 L_J).
+They are expressed in MHz or mK.
+Thus one has to multiply the energy by 1e6*h or 1e-3*k_B.

-Please note that nuclei far away from the double magicity (±3 nucleons) and heavy elements are no more spherical (Q<0 or Q>0) and HFS constant B might have to be taken into account.
+Note that nuclei far away from the double magicity (±3 nucleons) and heavy elements are no more spherical (Q<0 or Q>0) and HFS constant B might have to be taken into account.

  Examples:
      Ca: A=40  Z=20 N=20  Q=0 b
      Hg: A=201 Z=80 N=121 Q=0.65 b
      U:  A=238 Z=92 N=146 Q=11 b

 Even-Even nucleus has I=0.

+Notations:
+ <H> ≐ <nIJF|H|nIJF>
+ <ΔH> ≐ E(I,J',F') - E(I,J,F)

 Command examples:
  ./shfs -0 -I 3/2 --J0 1
  ./shfs -1 -I 7/2 --J0 1/2 --F0 4 --J1 1/2 --F1 3
  ./shfs -2 -I 7/2 --J0 1/2 --F0 4 --J1 1/2 --F1 3 --gf 10
- ./shfs -3 -I 1.5 --J0 0.5 --F0 4 --J1 0.5 --F1 3
+ ./shfs -3 -I 3/2 --J0 1/2 --F0 4 --J1 1/2 --F1 3

  ref:
  R. D. Cowan, The Theory of Atomic Structure and Spectra (1981)